Welcome to Stevens County

 Search our entire site for your ancestor's surname

 Heads up!
-We will be meeting in person again this month, at our usual place in the basement of the Colville LDS church.
+We are meeting in person again this month, at our usual place in the basement of the Colville LDS church.
 We will also (hopefully) utilize Zoom for those who cannot attend in-person.
 For the "Zoomies" please go to our Events page for the Zoom link and begin logging in at 12:45 so we are ready to go at 1:00.
+Note that sometimes we have problems getting the zoom meeting started so there is sometimes a delay in getting admitted, If you haven't been joined by 1:00, something has probably gone wrong with our Internet connection.

 Publications for sale